Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Structure

 {\it First case: the global monodromy of $(P,\mathcal H)$ on $S$ is not virtually abelian.} In particular, it is strictly larger than the local monodromy around $D$:

 Then arguments used in the proof of Theorem \ref{T:criteriofactor} show that $D$ is the fiber of a fibration $f:S\to C$ (we use extra topology in $S-V$ to construct a ramified cover with several disjoint copies of $D$ and then apply Theorem \ref{T:Totarobis}).
-Like in the proof of Theorem \ref{T:criteriofactor}, the monodromy of a general fiber of $f$ is a normal subgroup of the global monodromy group and is therefore trivial.
+Let $U$ a dense open Zariski subset of $S-|(\mathcal H)_\infty|$ such that $f_{|U}$ is a topologically a locally trivial fibration on its image\footnote{Beware that the general fiber of $f_{|U}$ is not necessarily compact, especially when $D$ intersect a logaritmic component of the polar locus $(\mathcal H)_\infty$.}.
+As in the proof of Theorem \ref{T:criteriofactor}, the monodromy of a general fiber of $f_{|U}$ is a normal subgroup of the global monodromy group and is therefore trivial.
 Thus, the monodromy representation factors through $f$.
 But the general fiber of $f$ does not intersect the irregular divisor and we can apply Proposition \ref{P:pullRiccati} to conclude that the Riccati foliation factors as well.

 We can now assume that the global monodromy is virtually abelian, and after passing to a finite covering, that it is torsion free.
-Thus the global monodromy either is cyclic abelian and infinite, or trivial.
+Thus the global monodromy either is abelian and infinite, or trivial.

-{\it Second case: the global monodromy of $(P,\mathcal H)$ on $S$ is cyclic abelian and infinite.}
+{\it Second case: the global monodromy of $(P,\mathcal H)$ on $S$ is abelian and infinite.}

+We first aim to prove that $D$ is a fiber of a fibration $S\to C$ (up to finite cover).
+If the global monodromy is strictly larger than the local monodromy around $D$, we can argue as in the first case: we can use the extra monodromy to produce a finite cover on which we have several copies of $D$ providing a fibration.
+Assume now

+If the Riccati foliation $\mathcal H$ nearby $D$ satisfies conclusion (1) of Proposition \ref{P:monodromia irregular}, then there is a $2$-section $V\dashrightarrow P\vert_V$ which is invariant by $\mathcal H$, and in particular by the monodromy.
+This $2$-section therefore extends outside the extra poles of $\mathcal H$.
+If the Riccati foliation has only logarithmic poles outside of $D$, then the $2$-section extends on the whole of $S$, proving that $\mathcal H$ is given by a closed $1$-form on a two-fold cover (see Lemma \ref{lem:MultisectionH}), contradiction.
+If, on the contrary, $\mathcal H$ has an extra irregular pole, say $D'$, disjoint from $D$, both of them having torsion normal bundle by Proposition \ref{P:flat}; then, we get a fibration by Theorem \ref{T:Totarobis}.

 In conclusion (2) of Proposition \ref{P:monodromia irregular}, the monodromy factors, around $D$, through the $C^{\infty}$-fibration $f:V-D\to\mathbb D^*$: the monodromy is infinite cyclic.
 If the representation takes values in $\mathbb G_a$ we compose a suitable multiple of it with an exponential so that we can assume that it takes values in $\mathbb G_m$ and is still infinite.
 Consider the Deligne logarithmic flat connection $(L,\nabla)$ realizing this representation.
 By construction, the residue of $\nabla$ along an irreducible component $E_i$ of the polar divisor takes the form $k_i\lambda+n_i$, where $\lambda$ is an irrational number (the monodromy is infinite) and $k_i,n_i$ are integers.
 The residue formula gives